Color-blocking: Process

 In the fashion world, the process of color-blocking refers to wearing blocks of colors.
-Color-blocking is different from how people usually dress because the colors in the outfit are considered louder, or colors that clash.
+Color-blocking is different from how people usually dress, because the colors in the outfit are considered louder, or colors that clash.
 Fashion figures explain color-blocking as wearing multiple articles of solid-colored clothing in a single outfit.
-Traditional color-blocking consists of putting together two or three different, but complementary colors together in one outfit.
+Traditional color-blocking consists of putting two or three different but complementary colors together in one outfit.
 It is also considered color-blocking even if the colors are not direct opposites on the color wheel.
 For example, yellow and orange are right next to each other, but adding purple (a color on the opposite of the wheel) creates a color-blocked outfit.

 Rules

 Fashion icons, designers, and figures have developed rules that go along with the art of color-blocking.
-Basic rules for color-blocking are centered on the color theory.
-The color theory states that there are unwritten rules in color-blocking such as not wearing too many colors together at once, and balancing an outfit with a neutral such as grey.
+Basic rules for color-blocking are centered on color theory.
+There are unwritten rules in color-blocking, such as not wearing too many colors together at once, and balancing an outfit with a neutral such as grey.

-Benefits

-Since color-blocking is an abstract form of art, it is easy to create illusions for accentuating body shapes, making people look taller and thinner.
-Color-blocking provides versatility to clothing that other trends and styles don't provide.